-An NTC thermistor is a temperature sensing device made of sintered semiconductor material that contains a mix of several metal oxides.
-These materials possess charge carriers that allow current to flow through the thermistor displaying large changes in resistance proportional to small changes in temperature.
+An NTC thermistor is a temperature-sensing device made of sintered semiconductor material that contains a mix of several metal oxides.
+These materials possess charge carriers that allow current to flow through the thermistor, displaying incremental changes in resistance proportional to temperature changes.

-Inherently, NTC Thermistors produce high resistance at low temperature.
+NTC thermistors produce higher resistance at lower temperatures.
 As temperature increases, the resistance of the thermistor decreases.
-Since Thermistors experience such a large change in resistance per °C, the smallest of change in temperature is accurate with a quick response time.
+Since thermistors experience such a large change in resistance per °C, the smallest temperature change is expressed rapidly as a predictable change in resistance.

-Locating the right thermistor for an application requires a calculation of the resistance versus temperature using the thermistor beta (β) formula.
-This method uses a two-point calibration to calculate the resistance versus the temperature curve and it calibrates the resistance at both temperature points.
+Locating the right thermistor for an application requires calculating the resistance versus temperature using the thermistor beta (β) formula.
+This method uses a two-point calibration to calculate the resistance versus the temperature curve, and it calibrates the resistance at both temperature points.

 NTC Thermistor Applications

-NTC Thermistors are available in a variety of sizes and styles such as customizable probe assemblies; glass encapsulated, surface mount, and disc and chip styles.
-These attributes make them adaptable to perform well in many industries such as automotive, aerospace, medical, and HVAC, to name a few.
+NTC thermistor temperature sensors are available in various sizes and styles, such as customizable probe assemblies, glass encapsulated, surface mount, and disc and chip styles.
+These attributes make them adaptable to perform well in many industries such as automotive, aerospace, medical, and HVAC.

-Though many applications which use NTC Thermistors focus on resistance versus temperature characteristics, Thermistors also fill a need in other electrical applications such as Current-Time and Voltage-Current uses.
+Though many applications that use NTC thermistors focus on resistance versus temperature characteristics, thermistors also fill a need in other electrical applications such as Current-Time and Voltage-Current characteristics.